 - Interference: You may get Collision Prevention Assist Plus Inoperative error if you drive near electromagnetic radiation sources, such as a radio station.

 - Battery Voltage: This message may come up if the voltage is too low.
 For example, if you turn off the engine but keep the ignition on while parked.
-Once you restart the car, you may be greeted with Collision Prevention Assist Plus Inoperative error message.
-Keeping the vehicle idle or driving for about 30 minutes should charge the battery and reset this warning.
+Once you restart the car, you may be greeted with a Collision Prevention Assist Plus Inoperative error message.
+Keeping the vehicle idle or driving for 30 minutes should charge the battery and reset this warning.

 - Sensors: Sensors mounted at the front of the vehicle may stop working correctly if excessive dirt is at the front.